Lejondary/gft-bot/README.md

 <img src="assets/img/logo.gif" alt="logo" width="200" height="auto" />

 <!-- PROJECT TITLE -->
-# Project Title <!-- omit from toc -->
+# GFT-Bot <!-- omit from toc -->

 <!-- PROJECT DESCRIPTION-->
-Project Description
+GFT-Bot is a simple web chatbot built and deployed on Google Cloud Platform.
+It utilizes Google Cloud Platform's Dialogflow API, Google Cloud's Bard API, and OpenAI's ChatGPT-3.5 API to answer questions about the website and developer, provide site navigational support, or just chat with users.

 <!-- BADGES -->